zackz/PuTTYAssist/README.md

 based on [AutoIt](http://www.autoitscript.com/site/autoit/).
 Developed for people looking for extreme efficiency.

-* Easy to use, dozens of handy configurable hotkeys
+* Easy to use, dozens of handy customized hotkeys
 * Small and independent executable file
 * Easy to hack
   * Only about 1200 lines in single source file